Medical Records Retention Laws by State (2026 Guide)

 Which Law Controls?

 The stricter requirement always applies.
-If state law requires 10 years and federal law requires 7 years, the provider must retain records for 10 years.
-If federal law requires 7 years and the state only requires 5, the provider must retain for 7 years.
+If state law requires 10 years and the federal floor is 5 years, the provider must retain records for 10 years.
+If a Medicare Advantage organization owes 10 years and its state requires only 6, the 10-year period governs its records.

 HIPAA Record Retention: What the Law Actually Requires

 The phrase "HIPAA record retention" causes significant confusion among patients and providers alike.
 Many people believe HIPAA mandates keeping medical records for 7 years.
-This is incorrect.
-The 7-year figure comes from Medicare, not HIPAA.
+This is incorrect, and so is the usual correction.
+The 7-year figure does not come from HIPAA, but it does not come from a general Medicare rule either.
+It comes from state law and from malpractice exposure.

 The 6-Year HIPAA Rule